s7techlab/cckit/testing/README.md

-`MockStub` from [https://github.com/hyperledger/fabric/](https://github.com/hyperledger/fabric/) repository includes implementation for most of `shim.ChaincodeStubInterface` function, but until current version of Hyperledger Fabric (1.4), the `MockStub` has not implemented some of the important methods such as `GetCreator` or method for work with private state range, for example.
+`MockStub` from [https://github.com/hyperledger/fabric/](https://github.com/hyperledger/fabric/) repository includes implementation for most of `shim.ChaincodeStubInterface` function, but until current version of Hyperledger Fabric (1.4), the `MockStub` has not implemented some important methods such as `GetCreator` or method for work with private state range, for example.
 Since chaincode would use `GetCreator`  method to get transaction creator certificate for access control, it's critical to be able to stub this method in order to completely unit-test chaincode.